danbev/learning-assembly/README.md

 When a process is started the stack is allocated with a fixed size in virtual memory by the OS.
 The area is released when the process terminates.
 Each thread as its own stack.

-When a c-style function call is made it places the required arguments on the stack and the call instruction places the return address onto the stack aswell.
+When a c-style function call is made it places the required arguments on the stack and the `call` instruction places the return address onto the stack aswell.

-The Stack Pointer register is used to point to the top of the stack in memory.
+The Stack Pointer register (rsp) is used to point to the top of the stack in memory.

     p2           8(%esp)
     p1           4(%esp)